 Prior to the initiation of the study, a sickle cell clinic was established at the War Memorial Hospital, Navrongo, to specially cater for the needs of SCD patients.
 The treatment team was composed of a visiting pediatric hematologist, 3 medical officers, 4 nurses and a clinic coordinator.
 Periodic training was provided for the medical officers and nurses to equip them with the knowledge and skills necessary for managing sickle cell disease.
 Regular phone consultations with the pediatric hematologist were also conducted.

-The Referral Pathway (yet to be completed)
+The Referral Pathway

-Prior to entry into the study, screening for SCD was done at the various peripheral facilities for children under-5 using a POCT device.
-Children who were identified as possible sickle cell patients were referred to the clinic for confirmation and enrollment into the study.
+Prior to entry into the study, SCD screening was done at the various peripheral facilities for children under-5 using a POCT device.
+Children who had normal results were counselled and results given to them while children who were identified as possible sickle cell patients were referred to the clinic for confirmation with the sickle scan, once confirmed they were enrolled into the study.
+Those whose results did not conform with the sickle scan were asked to repeat the test in 3 months, once their results were confirmed they were counselled and discharged as Normal.

 First Clinic Visit